Skip to main content

 Step 4: Deploy H2O MLOps pipeline

-The downloaded H2O MLOps pipeline contains, in particular, the following files:
+The downloaded H2O MLOps pipeline contains, in particular, the following files we will utilized in a moment:

-To deploy our model to H2O MLOps, we need to upload the model.mlflow.zip file to H2O MLOps.
+To deploy the model to H2O MLOps, we need to upload the model.mlflow.zip file to H2O MLOps.
 Right after, we will use the api_pipeline.py file to score new data.

-Depending on whether you use the legacy H2O MLOps user interance (UI) or the Wave H2O MLOps application, proceed with the following steps:
+Depending on whether you use the legacy H2O MLOps UI or the Wave H2O MLOps application, proceed with the following steps:

 1. Upload the MLFlow model (model.mlflow.zip) to H2O MLOps